 Welcome to Savage X Fenty!
 We care deeply about privacy.
-We’re committed to being transparent about our privacy practices, including how we treat your personal information.
-This privacy notice, together with the materials referred to in it, describes:
+We’re committed to being transparent about our privacy practices, including how we treat, collect, use, and protect your personal data.
+This privacy notice, together with the materials referred to in it, describes, among others:

-- the personal information that we collect or receive on or through:
+- the personal data that we collect or receive on or through: